Pratik-Bhujade/Simulation-of-College-Classroom/README.md

 Once all students check in, the Lecturer can StartLecture.
 After some time, the Lecturer leaves and all students can leave.

-To make these requirements more speciﬁc, let’s give the threads some functions to execute, and put constraints on those functions.
+To make these requirements more speciﬁc, threads have some functions to execute, and constraints on those functions like.
 •students must invoke enter, sitDown, and leave.
 •The Lecturer invokes enter, startLecture and leave.
 •visitors invoke enter, sitDown and leave.